 Flexibility is an important criteria for a workshop space without a fixed programming.
 Therefore movable wall panels can connect to each modular bay of columns, allowing the spaces to be modified.
 These timber slat panels keep out rain and direct sunlight where it is not desired.

 Depending on the requirement, the Artists workshop can be used as a single large workshop, multiple simultaneous workshops or an exhibition space.
-Along with the flexible construction system and the flexible arrangement of spaces, the workshop is a future ready building that can adapt to the fluidity of artistic programming and the uncertanties of its terrain.
+Along with the flexible construction system and the flexible arrangement of spaces, the workshop is a future ready building that can adapt to the fluidity of artistic programming and the uncertainties of its terrain.

-Mumbai Artist Retreat
+The Other Side Studio – Mumbai Artist Retreat

 Sustainability, Context, Bamboo Roof, Solar Energy, Typology